 Read our Buying Policies

-In recent years, our Co-op has made innovative improvements in energy efficiency by targeting refrigeration and HVAC systems.
+Our co-op has made innovative improvements in energy efficiency by targeting refrigeration and HVAC systems in recent years.
 We have reduced our refrigeration demand in the winter by installing a system for walk-in coolers that circulates in cold, outdoor air.
 Additionally, we have installed a heat reclamation tank that captures excess heat from our refrigeration system to preheat water used on-site.
-Through efficient refrigeration and LED lighting, our electrical usage has declined approximately 5 percent over the past five years.
-In our parking lot, we recently installed a solar panel carport with an EV charging station, which currently offsets nearly 2 percent of our energy use.

 Food at the Co-op that is fit for consumption but has been deemed unsalable is used by our kitchen, given to employees, or donated to an area food shelf.
-Grow Compost transports our remaining organic material, including organic waste from our kitchen and produce departments, for local composting at either their facility or the Vermont Compost operation.
+Vermont Compost transports our remaining organic material, including organic waste, from our kitchen and produces departments for local composting at their facility.
+The resulting compost we purchase for sale to our customers.

-We are committed to environmental excellence and pollution prevention, meeting or exceeding all environmental regulatory requirements, and purchasing products that have greater recycled content with lower toxicity and less packaging, which reduces the use of natural resources.
+Hunger Mountain Co-op is committed to environmental excellence and pollution prevention, meeting or exceeding all environmental regulatory requirements, and purchasing products with greater recycled content with lower toxicity and less packaging, reducing the use of natural resources.